QuarkChain/L2Bridge/backend/README.md

 ## Introduction
 LP script for L2bridge is a handy tool for liquidity providers to run a background service or execute a one-time task to automatically fulfill the following requirements:
--  Claim user deposits
+-  Observe source L2 for user deposits and take orders (a.k.a. claim) on destination L2
--  Synchronize/relay the proofs from destination L2 chain to source L2 chain
+-  Synchronize/relay hash heads from destination L2 chain to source L2 chain
--  Withdraw funds on source L2 chain
+-  Withdraw funds from source L2 contract
 -  Cost control through gas price configurations
--  Show status of claims of current LP account
+-  Show status of pending claims and ETH and token balances of current LP account
--  Show account balances differences of current LP account on exit

 ## Installation
 ```sh